vmware-archive/dispatch/docs/_front/roadmap.md

 ## 1.3 Applications or Groups

-Dispatch requires a grouping mechanism in order to better structure resources such as functions and API endpoints.
+Application is one of the most important concept of Dispatch.
+It is a grouping and isolating mechanism in order to better structure resources such as functions and API endpoints.
-The suggested name for this grouping is "application", though that is subject to change.
-Application is itself a first class resource, belonging to an organization.
-Application should be a required property of the following
-resources:

-* Function
-* API
-* Secret
-* Subscription (may be implied through function)

-Base-images and images may remain tied to an organization.
-It's possible that they may optionally be tied to an application.

-Applications should additionally enable per-application hostname (domains?) and certificates on the API gateway.
+In addition to simply group resources, applications provides system admins and developers much more: application-level resource management, permission management and access controls; in the further, application-level lifecycle management, function execution workflows, application-level monitoring and analyzing, etc.

+Please see the [application specification](../specs/application/application.html) for detailed descriptions.

 ## 1.4 Image Management

 Currently the image support in Dispatch is simply pass-through.
-See the [image manager spec](image-manager.md) for feature description.
+See the [image manager spec](../specs/image-manager/image-manager.html) for feature description.

 ## 1.5 Multi-Organization Support